cplemm/AsyncAIChat/tests.md

     }
 ```

-I did not change the original Function code, so each function instance just processes a single Service Bus message.
+I did not change the original Function code, so each function instance call just processes a single Service Bus message.
 The Function Premium engine ensures that the instances can scale out to handle the load.
 That worked quite nicely.
 Going even higher in terms of throughput might require processing messages in batches & in parallel per instance, which is supported by the Service Bus trigger.

 You can find the deployment scripts for the high-throughput scenario (incl. deployment of the Premium Plan & `host.json` settings) in the `main` branch of this repo.